Orwell Astronomical Society (Ipswich)

 Once more, the committee considered the potential purchase of a low power eyepiece [1985h].

-As excitement grew over the return of Halley's Comet, Chairman David Payne encouraged use of the telescope as much as possible for observating the object [1985f].
+As excitement grew over the return of Halley's Comet, Chairman David Payne encouraged members of OASI to use the telescope to observe the object [1985f].

-In 1985, the long running project to refurbish the periscopes finally came to fruition [1985b, 1985c, 1985d, 1985e, 1985f].
+During the year, the periscope mirrors were finally recoated [1985a, 1985b, 1985c, 1985d, 1985e, 1985f].
 Martin Cook and David Payne transported the mirrors from the periscopes (together with a mirror belonging to David) to Newmarket for re-aluminising [2024a].
 Martin fabricated plain glass covers and holders for the top ends of the periscope tubes to stop the ingress of dust.
 By September [1985g], the mirrors had been re-aluminised, but the periscopes were not immediately re-installed on the Tomline Refractor.

 1986